18 of our favorite Valentine's Day gifts of all time

 Look, I know this one leans a little toward the cheesy side, but sue me: I’m a sentimental type of person.
 This journal is intended to spur discussions with your partner, of things both frivolous and more profound, as it presents a prompt for every day of the year that each of you fill out with a quick response — from questions like “What feels vitally important right now?” to “If you didn’t have any responsibilities for the day, what would you do?”
 It’s also a fun way, I’d imagine, for long-distance couples to stay connected. —Emmy Favilla, deputy editor

-Flower subscription (starting at $36; bouqs.com)
+Bouqs Flower Subscription (starting at $36; bouqs.com)

 I’m a strong believer in gifting myself for any reason no matter the season!
-So a perfect gift to myself or any plant and flower lovers this Valentine’s Day would be flower subscription from Bouqs (or a plant subscription from Groun.ded) because the perfect act of love for me is to have my apartment to look and smell like a garden all year round. —Natasha Hatendi, photo editor
+So a perfect gift to myself or any plant and flower lovers this Valentine’s Day would be a flower subscription from Bouqs (or a plant subscription from Grounded) because the perfect act of love for me is to have my apartment look and smell like a garden all year round. —Natasha Hatendi, photo editor

-Sur La Table Online Homemade Ravioli Cooking Class (starting at $29 per seat; surlatable.com)
+Sur La Table Online Homemade Ravioli Cooking Class ($29 per seat; surlatable.com)

-I love activities as gifts – especially ones that I can do with other people!
+I love activities as gifts, especially ones that I can do with other people!
 I was once gifted a pasta-making class from a friend and it was so much fun to learn how to make different dishes together from scratch.
-I even considered purchasing a pasta maker for my apartment afterwards. —Kiana Murden, associate lifestyle editor
+I even considered purchasing a pasta maker for my apartment afterward. —Kiana Murden, associate lifestyle editor

 A handmade scrapbook is always a heartwarming gift so you and your partner can reminisce on all the memories you made together.
-My partner got me one last year filled with cute pictures and love letters, and I may or may not have shed a tear or twenty. —Kai Burkhardt, editorial coordinator
+My partner got me one last year filled with cute pictures and love letters, and I may or may not have shed a tear or 20. —Kai Burkhardt, editorial coordinator

-Catbird threadbare ring ($44; catbirdnyc.com)
+Catbird Threadbare Ring ($44; catbirdnyc.com)

 I have probably asked for Catbird jewelry for the past five birthdays, Valentine’s Days, holidays and anniversaries, but it’s just that good.
 My husband got me this threadbare ring a few Valentine’s Days ago, and I wear it every single day.
 It’s super delicate and simple — perfect for everyday wear — and it’s so simple that you’ll never get sick of it. —Hayley Saltzman, head of social media